benjamminj/portfolio/README.md

 ### 2. Add a `.env.local` file wit environment variables.

-You'll need a `.env.local` file with the following variables in order to run the application.
+Add an `.env` file with the following variables:

 ```bash
 # REQUIRED